kenakamu/serverless-workshop/Challenge-2-Cosmos-DB-and-Azure-Functions/readme.md

 Provision and configure an instance of Cosmos DB as the database for the BFYOC products.

 - Review the [binding options](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-cosmosdb-v2) for Cosmos DB and Azure Functions.
-- Leverage the SQL API if you wish to use the Azure Functions bindings support.
+- Select the SQL API and create a container for the products.
+- Set the partition key for the container to `/productId`

 ### Create the APIs